writer/writer-framework/docs/docs/repeater.md

     state["order_list"] += [context["itemId"]]
 ```

-::: warning Binding to context isn't possible
+::: warning Binding directly to context isn't possible
-Although context can be consumed similarly to state, using the `@{my_element}` syntax, only state can be used for two-way binding.
-If writing data from context is needed, use an event handler like the one shown above.
+Use dynamic accessors when binding inside a _Repeater_.
+For example, `articles[itemId].colour`.
+This will bind to a different property of `articles` for every `itemId`.
 :::